Modular multiscale approach to modelling high-harmonic generation in gases: High Harmonic Generation and Propagation

 \subsection{XUV Propagation (Spectral Approach)}

-Compared to the infrared propagation (Section~\ref{Infrared Propagation}), we consider only linear effects for the propagation in the XUV~region.
-It means that there is no feedback loop from the XUV~field to~HHG; and the XUV~field can be retrieved by an integral transform of the macroscopic source terms~$\widehat{\p_t \vec{j}_m}$ in the whole interaction volume~$V_i$.
+The propagation of the XUV beam is treated in the linear regime; consequently, the model neglects any back-reaction of the XUV field on the medium, in contrast to the IR driving field, for which such effects are included (see Section~\ref{Infrared Propagation}).
+Under these assumptions, the XUV~field can be represented as an integral transform of the macroscopic source terms~$\widehat{\p_t \vec{J}}$ integrated over the interaction volume~$V_i$.